 Where Geriatric Medical Assistants Work

 Most geriatric medical assistants work in doctor’s offices.
-But as geriatricians try to reach the elderly at the community level, medical assisting jobs in alternative settings such as nursing facilities, assisted living centers, senior housing complexes, social work agencies and community centers are growing.
-Wherever seniors need care, medical assistants are an asset.
+But as geriatricians try to reach the elderly at the community level, medical assisting jobs in alternative settings.
+Wherever seniors need care, medical assistants can be an asset.

-A medical assistant providing geriatric care will need a few skills to succeed, including sensitivity, compassion, simplicity, awareness, and open-mindedness.
+A medical assistant providing geriatric care will need a few skills to succeed, including sensitivity, compassion, simplicity, awareness, open-mindedness, and most importantly dignity.

-Seniors are individuals.
+Geriatric patients are varied individuals.
 One patient may need no more assistance than a young adult while another could need help every step of the way.
 The elderly are sensitive to changes in their level of function.
 Medical assistants need to walk a fine line between offering help and respecting a client’s independence.
 It takes finesse and sensitivity.

 Empathy is the ability to sense suffering, compassion is the willingness to help.
 The elderly are particularly vulnerable, and they need strong support from medical assistants who are willing to go the extra mile.

 Just because the elderly need assistance doesn’t mean they forfeit their right to self-determination.
-It’s easy to approach seniors as if they’re children, but they’re not.
+It’s easy to approach geriatric patients as if they’re children, but they’re not.
 They’re adults with the right to make their own decisions, even when their choices differ from their doctor’s recommendations.

-As a patient, it’s the senior’s goals, whatever they may be, that should drive a therapeutic relationship.
+As a patient, it’s the geriatric patient’s goals, whatever they may be, that should drive a therapeutic relationship.
 Only by being respectful and open-minded can a medical assistant be genuinely supportive of what patients want.

-Many Americans are fast approaching retirement age, and with that comes a growing need for healthcare, but there’s a shortage of qualified providers.
+Many Americans are fast approaching retirement age, and with that comes a growing need for healthcare management, but there’s a shortage of qualified providers.
 As front-line caregivers, geriatric medical assistants have the right blend of administrative and clinical skills to bridge the gap.

 Did learning about managing geriatric patients interest you?
 Interested in working with colleagues that want to help their patients stay healthy?
 Ready for an exciting new career in the medical assisting field?
 PCI Health Training Center’s Medical Assistant programs prepares a graduate to work as an entry-level Medical Assistant.
 Within this general career category there are several specialty areas, including Medical Administrative Office Assistant, Clinic Assistant, Clinic Tech, Medical Office Manager, Phlebotomist and Physical Therapy Aide in a doctor’s office, clinic or hospital out-patient clinic.
 Contact PCI Health Training Center for more information on how to become a medical assistant and start a rewarding career today.